kovasap/market_trading_game/design.md

 once, using the resources you just harvested, or those in other players markets.

 Then, you can take up to one action.

-Each player has several "people" cards (you start with one).
+Each player has several "people" cards (you start with the Governor card).
 These people have three action categories on them like so:

 Name    |
 ------- |
 Forage  |
 Build   |
 Upgrade |

+You cannot take the action you took last round.

 ## Personal Markets